 Nagatanien Asage: Instant Miso Soup using Nama Miso

-I introduced Japan’s No.1 instant miso soup series “Marukome Ryotei no Aji (マルコメ 料亭の味)” before, but when it comes to “Nama-Miso-type” instant miso soup, “Nagatanien Asage (永谷園 あさげ)” is the best-selling product in Japan.
+I introduced Japan’s No.1 instant miso soup series “Marukome Ryotei no Aji (マルコメ 料亭の味)” before, but when it comes to “Nama-Miso-type” instant miso soup, “Nagatanien Asage (永谷園 あさげ)” is the best-selling product.

 What is Nama Miso?

-Most miso products sold in supermarkets and on online shopping sites are sterilized miso pastes.
-The producing process includes heat sterilization treatment to stop the action of fermentative bacteria “Aspergillus Oryzae”.
+Most miso products sold in supermarkets and online are pasteurized miso pastes.
+The production process involves heat sterilization treatment to stop the action of fermentative bacteria called “Aspergillus Oryzae”.

-When Aspergillus Oryzae is active, Miso’s fermentation proceeds even if the paste is ripe enough to eat, so accordingly the flavor quality changes.
+When Aspergillus Oryzae is active, miso’s fermentation proceeds even if the food is ripe enough to eat.
+So accordingly, the flavor quality changes.

-However, many of those who are fussy about the taste of Miso paste prefer Nama Miso paste because of the day-by-day transition of its flavor and smell.
+However, many of those who are fussy about the taste of miso prefer Nama Miso paste over ordinary miso because of the day-by-day transition of its flavor and smell.

 Nagatanien Asage (永谷園 あさげ)

-Now, let’s get down to the main topic.
-Actually, the other day I bought the Nagatanien Asage, the top-selling Nama-Miso-type instant miso soup in Japan, for the blog article.
+Now, let’s get down to the main topic today.
+Actually, the other day I bought the Nagatanien Asage above, the top-selling Nama Miso-type instant miso soup, for this blog article.

-The product I have now has small ingredient packets (black) and nama-miso paste packets (green) in the package, 10 each for 10 servings.
+The product I have now is made up of small garnish packets (black) and Nama Miso paste packets (green), 10 each for 10 servings.

-The making of this instant miso soup is really easy.
-First, put the contents of the ingredient packet and the Nama Miso paste packet together in a bowl, then pour in 160ml boiling water.
+The making of this instant miso soup is straightforward; First, put the garnishes and Nama Miso paste together in a bowl.
+Then pour in 160ml boiling water.
 After stirring well, you can enjoy the miso soup.

-This Nagatanien Asage miso soup has a good old taste with a slight acidity.
-I think it is an authentic bowl of miso soup with a taste familiar to us Japanese.
+The Nagatanien Asage miso soup has a good old taste featuring mild acidity.
+This is an authentic bowl of miso soup with a taste familiar to us Japanese.